-Trading venues that have adopted volatility control mechanisms generally use either one or both of the following approaches:
+Trading venues that have adopted volatility control mechanisms generally use either or both of the following approaches:

 - Price banding: Executions or order entries may only be made within prescribed price bands.
-Trading venues in some jurisdictions set wide price bands to address all potential extreme volatility events, while others set narrower price bands that may need to be more closely monitored to see if they need to be widened in certain situations.
-In certain jurisdictions, if no orders are received within the price bands after a certain period of time, the bands may be adjusted either automatically or pursuant to a rule.
-Once adjusted, trading and order entry may resume within the newly adjusted price bands.
-In other jurisdictions, if orders are not received within the price bands, a trading halt or trading pause is triggered. - Trading halts: In the case of single-stock circuit breakers, trading of a particular financial instrument is halted for a period of time, which may be up to several minutes once an order is received or a trade occurs at a price that exceeds the pre-determined thresholds.
+Trading venues in some jurisdictions set wide price bands in order to address all potential extreme volatility events, while others set narrower price bands that may need to be more closely monitored and widened as situations occur.
+In certain jurisdictions, if no orders are received within the price bands after a certain period, the bands may be adjusted either automatically or pursuant to the trading venue's rule.
+Once adjusted, order entry and trading may resume within the newly adjusted price bands.
+In other jurisdictions, if orders are not received within the price bands, a trading halt or trading pause is triggered; - Trading halts: In the case of single-stock circuit breakers, trading of a particular financial instrument is halted for a period of time, which may be up to several minutes once an order is received or a trade occurs at a price that exceeds the pre-determined thresholds.
 During these trading halts, order books are generally open for order entry, modification and cancellation.
-Should an initial trading halt not achieve the desired result, that trading venue may decide either to extend it or to initiate further trading halts.
-Market-wide circuit breakers reference the general movement of the market (normally by reference to an index) rather than the price movement of a single financial instrument.
-When the index moves beyond a predetermined threshold, trading of all securities on the trading venue or within a jurisdiction is halted.
-The length of the halt is predetermined and usually depends on the time when the halt occurs and whether there is sufficient time left in the trading day or session to reopen the market without the risk of it undermining market integrity, fairness and efficiency.
+Should an initial trading halt not achieve the desired result, that trading venue may decide either to extend it or to initiate additional trading halts.
+By contrast, market-wide circuit breakers reference the general movement of the market (normally by reference to an index) rather than the price movement of a single financial instrument.
+When the index moves more than a predetermined threshold, trading of all securities on the trading venue or within a jurisdiction is halted.
+The length of the halt is usually predetermined and usually depends on the time when the halt occurs and whether there is sufficient time left in the trading day or session to reopen the market without the risk of it undermining market integrity, fairness and efficiency.